Will Receiving Personal Injury Compensation Affect My Benefits?

 However, there are circumstances where the compensation you receive will affect your benefits.
-Our guide below provides you with the information you need to see how your benefits might be affected and what you can do to protect your entitlement to them.
+Our guide below provides you with the information you need to see how your benefits might be affected by an injury claim, and what you can do to protect your entitlement to them.

-Receiving money from a personal injury or medical negligence compensation pay-out may affect your eligibility to receive certain state benefits, or it may affect the amount that you are able to receive.
+Receiving compensation from a personal injury or medical negligence claim may affect your eligibility to receive certain state benefits, or it may affect the amount that you are able to receive.
 This might include:

 - Means tested benefits such as Universal Credit, Income Support, Income Based Jobseeker’s Allowance, income-related Employment and Support Allowance, Council Tax Support (sometimes called Council Tax Reduction) or Housing Benefit and any related ‘passport’ benefits such as free prescriptions, dental charges and eyesight tests.

 - The amount of financial contribution, if any, you are expected to make towards any care you receive at home.

 - The amount of financial contribution, if any, you are expected to make towards long-term care in a residential or nursing home or other setting.

 How to protect your benefits when receiving compensation